crowdsourcing-class/crowdsourcing-class.github.io/wa3.md

 For this part, you will use your classifier from last week to make predictions about never-before-seen data.
 You will need to make some changes to the code you wrote last week.
 There are some engineering details that you need to get right in order for everything to run smoothly, so read the instructions carefully and follow them closely.

-1. First, you need to download the [unlabeled data]().
-It is a healthy 1.4G, so maybe don't download it over the wifi you are broadcasting from your phone, or the crappy xfinity wifi connection that you are kind of picking up from the coffee shop next door.
-Better yet, since you will almost definitely need to run this on biglab unless you have a $!@#-ton of RAM, ssh to biglab and download it with wget.
+1. First, ssh into your account on biglab.
+You will almost definitely crash your laptop if you try to work locally, unless you have a $!@#-ton of RAM, so now is as good a time as any to learn how to read, write, and run code from the command line!
+Bonus, we already have the data on biglab for you, so you don't need to download it.
+It is in the directory <code>/blah/blah/blah</code>.
+You can look at the files in a directory by typing <code>ls</code> (for "list").
+E.g.

 	<pre><code>$ ssh epavlick@biglab.seas.upenn.edu
 	epavlick@biglab.seas.upenn.edu's password:
 	SEAS SuSE Linux 13.1
-	epavlick@big05:~> wget seas.upenn.edu/~epavlick/nets213/data.tgz</code></pre>

-	You can unpack the data using the following command.
-You should see two directories, one containing your training data (this is the same as last week) and one containing unlabelled data.
-The unlabelled data is in two parallel files: <code>articles.txt</code> contains the text of the articles that you will use for the classifier. <code>urls.txt</code> contains the urls from which this text came; you will use these in Part 2 of the assignment.

-	<pre><code> $ tar -xzvf data.tgz
-	$ ls data/*
+	epavlick@big05:~> ls blah/blah/blah
 	data/training-data:
 	articles.txt

 	data/unlabelled-data:
 	articles.txt	urls.txt</code></pre>

+	You should see two directories, one containing your training data (this is the same as last week) and one containing unlabelled data.
+The unlabelled data is in two parallel files: <code>articles.txt</code> contains the text of the articles that you will use for the classifier. <code>urls.txt</code> contains the urls from which this text came; you will use these in Part 2 of the assignment.

 2. You will the use the same classifier you built last week, but this time, instead of testing it with cross validation and priniting out the accuracy, you will train it on all your labeled data, and then use it to make predictions on your unlabelled data.
-To do this, download our [new code template](http://www.seas.upenn.edu/~epavlick/nets213/predict_unlabelled.py).
+To do this, download our [new code template](http://www.seas.upenn.edu/~epavlick/nets213/predict_unlabelled.py) (the easiest way would be to use <code>wget</code>](https://www.gnu.org/software/wget/manual/html_node/Simple-Usage.html#Simple-Usage)!).
 This code should look very familiar to what you worked with last week, but has a few new functions added, which will handle the reading and vectorizing of the unlabelled data.
 The only change you will need to make is to <b>replace the <code>get_features()</code> function with the <code>get_features()</code> function that you wrote</b> last week.
 If you used any auxilary functions as part of your <code>get_features</code>, you will need to copy those over too.

 	You can copy over your function, and if you are careful, it should run without complaining.
 (Note: To give you an idea of the main changes that needed to be made in order to have the classifier work on new data, read through the comments in the main method.
 Specifically, look at the function <code>get_matricies_for_unlabelled()</code>.
 The main difference is that when we convert our feature dictionary into a feature matrix, we need to make sure we use the same <code>DictVectorizer</code> object that we used to create the training data.
 This makes sense- we need to make sure that the column 627 in our new matrix means the same thing as column 627 in the training matrix, otherwise, the classifier will be totally helpless!
 You can also look at the function <code>predict_unlabelled()</code>.
 This should look very similar to the function you wrote to pull out misclassified examples in the homeword last week.)